tentone/nunuStudio/README.md

 - NWJS and Cordova used for easy desktop and mobile deployment
 - Physics engine (cannon.js)
 - SPE particle system
-- Microft Kinect and Leap Motion support
+- Microsoft Kinect and Leap Motion support
-	- Kinect only supported in Windows projects
+	- Microsoft Kinect only supported in Windows projects
 - WebVR 1.1 compatible

 ### Screenshots